 If you have withdrawn from a subject or your studies after census date due to special circumstances beyond your control, you may be eligible for a refund of tuition fees deferred through FEE-HELP.

-For further information on applying to withdraw without academic and financial penalty, please refer to the Withdrawal from subjects webpage.
+For further information on applying to withdraw without academic and financial penalty due to special circumstances, please refer to the Withdrawal Without Penalty webpage.

 ^ The Medical Program is comprised of two sequential degrees – the Bachelor of Medical Studies (BMedSt) and the Doctor of Medicine (MD).
 All students selected for entry into the Medical Program will have to complete both the BMedSt and MD to be eligible for registration as a medical practitioner in any state or territory in Australia or New Zealand.